Section: Information Technology

 Policy Number: 916Responsible Office: Business Affairs

 The Third Party Risk Management (TPRM) Policy, through the corresponding TPRM Program, is intended to accomplish the following key goals:

-The TPRM Policy applies across the University, including all campuses and legal entities (collectively, the University).
+The TPRM Policy applies across St. John’s, including all campuses and legal entities (collectively, the University).
 Examples of TPRs that warrant ongoing risk management, as well as those that do not, include, but are not limited to the following: